Spring 2025 Courses

 Instructor: Prof. Karen Underhill.
 3 hours.
 CRN: 48103

 “When I pronounce the word Future,” writes Polish poet Wisława Szymborska, “the first syllable already belongs to the past. / When I pronounce the word Silence, I destroy it.”
 Polish poets have been destroying silence and pronouncing the future for close to seven centuries – using the poetic word, rhymed or unrhymed, shouted or whispered – to express the human condition, to resist oppression, and to celebrate freedom.
 In this course we will read and discuss Polish poetry in translation, and ask: how is poetry woven into the fabric of our lives – in song lyrics, children’s literature, folk culture, and political activism?
 Develop your own relationship to the poems we read through a weekly poetry-reading journal.
 No prerequisites!
 First-time readers, or experienced poetry writers – all are welcome.
+The course is a hybrid format: we meet Tuesdays in person; the rest online asynchronous.

 Counts towards the Polish Studies Major or Minor, & the CEES (Central & Eastern European Studies) Major or Minor.